 Pupi cu l’ova Pasquali also known as Sicilian cuddure.
 I didn't think I should thank #8217 the Coronavirus health emergency.
 But it is thanks to the fact that, like all of you, I'm locked in the house that I managed to prepare the puppies cu l’ova Easter, also called cuddure cu l’ova.
+And I also shot the VIDEO RECIPE STEP BY STEP.
 This is a typical Sicilian and traditional Easter dessert that I wanted to prepare for at least 6 years and that I never had time to do.
 According to tradition cuddures prepare for Easter and give themselves good Friday.
 The presence of eggs makes this sweet poor a highly symbolic sweet.
 Eggs are a symbol of rebirth and perfection.
 The colored sugar will attract irresistibly your children.

 The Sicilian tradition of the Easter cuddure